donnellreuben/Twitter-Clone/README.md

   <li>Customized Tweet button, rounded corners and positioned to left as well as bold the font and changed from "Create Tweet to Tweet"</li>
   <li>Added an easter egg, they will be labeled: "🥚" </li>
   <li>Added Tweet modal, and works when user clicks on blue feather button no matter which page, user clicks off of modal to make it disappear.
 Needs to work like the tweet form works yet.</li>
+  <li>Added Tweet form code to modal, so now its fully functional, as well as styling adjustments such as removing borders and moving the close button (x) to the left.</li>
 </ul>

 ## End